aankor/advensum/README.md

  3. ### Character

 The character you own is an NFT token but this account is extending NFT mint by adding game-related data the same way as metaplex metadata is adding info on top of the token mint.
 It is a PDA dependent on the mint address only (so you can not use the same NFT in different worlds).
 Contains stats and the level of the character.
-Can be created by running mint_character from the game (clicking on the banner)
+Can be created by running mint_character from the game (clicking on the banner).
+Can be used as upgrade material for another character.

 4. ### Not used accounts